5 ways to cure scabies

 One would take half of that and apply it all over from the jawline on down.
 Then leave it on for at least 8 hours and then shower it off.
 Then one would repeat that by applying the other half immediately or the next night.
 This would be done each week for 4 or 5 weeks.
 That is why one would need a 500 mL bottle for the entire 5 treatments.

 Gold Bond Lotion $10 (and it’s all over in stores, too)

+NOTES: this is the only supplier of ivermectin powder I have found, but he often sells out and doesn’t restock for months.
 There are many differ quantities offered, each gram makes 100 ml or about 3 ounces.
 I ordered ivermectin powder from a seller in Laramie, Wyoming so it arrived quickly.
 Look at the eBay listing under Shipping, Item location and it should say “Laramie, Wyoming, United States”.